 -Photo by Daniel Vandyke-

 Fish Lake: Located near the summit of Hwy 140 between Medford and Klamath Falls, Fish Lake has an improved boat ramp, two Forest Service campgrounds, and a resort with cabins, boat rentals and a restaurant.
-The Forest Service campground should be open by mid-May.
-Once the water warms a little more, trout fishing should be good for both bank and boat anglers using bait, lures or flies.
+The Forest Service campground should be open by May 1; all other facilities are open.
+Trout fishing should be good for both bank and boat anglers using bait, lures or flies.
 Fish Lake is heavily stocked each year with legal-sized rainbow trout.
 Brook trout are also available.

-Tiger trout, a hybrid between a brook and a brown trout, were released into the lake the last two years.
+Tiger trout, a hybrid between a brook and a brown trout, were released into the lake in recent years.
 These fish have created very popular trophy trout fisheries in other states.
-Fish Lake and Philips Reservoir (near Baker City) are the only lakes in Oregon to be stocked with tiger trout.
-It will take a few years for the tiger trout to grow and their numbers to get high enough to create a good fishery.
+Fish Lake and Philips Reservoir (near Baker City) are the only lakes in Oregon to be stocked with tiger trout, and at Fish Lake fish to 18 inches have been caught.
 All tiger trout caught must be released immediately back into the lake unharmed.

 The Fish Lake Resort can be reached at 541-949-8500.

 Floras Lake: Floras Lake is located near Langlois and is stocked in late April with some trophy trout and 5,000 catchable trout.
 Trout fishing can be good through the spring before weed growth and water temperatures get too high.
 The lake does have a small number of bass.
 The best way to fish the lake is in a boat as there is very little shore access.
 The boat ramp is located at Boice Cope County Park.
 Anglers should keep an eye on the weather as it can be very windy.